SalmY001/employees-DB/README.md

 ## Description

-Build a SQL database in order to view and manage the departments, employees and roles within a company
+Build a SQL database in order to view and manage the departments, employees and roles within a company.

 ## Installation

-To install the required dependencies, run the following command:
+To install the required dependencies, run the following commands:

 npm i inquirer